-The lymph nodes, which are part of the immune system, are most commonly located in the neck, groin, and near your armpits.
+The lymph nodes, which are part of the immune system, are located throughout the body.
+With CLL, they can enlarge.
+This tends to be most noticeable in the neck, groin, and near your armpits.
 High numbers of CLL cells can gather in the lymph nodes and cause them to swell.
 Swollen lymph nodes feel like a lump under the skin.

-Every case of CLL is different, and it can be difficult to predict if and when your CLL will progress.
-Some people experience fast progression, while others go on for years without experiencing any new symptoms.
+Every case of CLL is different.
+It can be difficult to predict if and when your CLL will progress.
+Some people experience fast progression, while others may not experience any new symptoms for years.

-People who are diagnosed at a higher stage of CLL are likely to progress at a faster rate.
-Under the
+People who receive a diagnosis at a higher stage of CLL are likely to experience disease progression at a faster rate.

 When Richter’s syndrome occurs, people with CLL may experience a sudden and dramatic increase in symptoms, such as:

-- swelling of the lymph nodes in the neck, axilla, abdomen, or groin
+- painless swelling of the lymph nodes in the neck, axilla, abdomen, or groin

 - unexplained weight loss